 developed a canine coach program where volunteers and apprentice dog trainers work with shelter dogs to help them become more adoptable by achieving and maintaining good manners.

 developed a private consultation department geared towards pet owners with aggressive or anxiety-related problems for dogs and cats.

-In 2013, Pia shifted gears and began working as VP of training and behavior for the ASPCA at their new Behavioral Rehabilitation Center located at St. Hubert's Animal Welfare Center.
-This groundbreaking Center was part of a two-year research project, funded by the ASPCA, that focused on helping animal victims of cruelty and neglect to overcome their feelings of fear and increase their chances of successfully finding a loving forever home.
-The facility included 27 kennels and treatment rooms as well as "real-life" rooms meant to simulate environments that dogs might encounter after they are adopted.
-After an average rehab time of 12 weeks, the dog was then transferred to an ASPCA partner shelter for adoption.
-The Behavioral Rehabilitation program is featured in an award-winning documentary, "Second Chance Dogs," currently available on Netflix .
+In 2013, Pia shifted gears and began working as Director, Behavioral Rehabilitation for the ASPCA Behavioral Rehabilitation Center located Weaverville, NC.
+This groundbreaking Center focuses on helping animal victims of cruelty and neglect to overcome their feelings of fear and increase their chances of successfully finding a loving forever home.
+She was instrumental in getting over 400 fearful dogs adopted.
+The Behavioral Rehabilitation program is featured in an award-winning documentary, "Second Chance Dogs," currently available on Netflix

 Pia has spoken at various conferences and forums nationally (in 47 states) and internationally (including Belgium, Bermuda, England, Canada, Japan, New Zealand and Australia).
 She routinely gives guest appearances on television and radio and consultas with various shelters to assist them in improving and expanding their programs.

 Charter member, American Pet Dog Trainers (APDT)